rainbow-mind-machine/boring-mind-machine/docs/about.md

 Like all mind machines, **boring mind machine** is simple and extensible.

+## How is boring mind machine simple?

+Everything is kept simple by collecting Keymakers together in one place (these are long and ugly but share many similarities) and letting each mind machine library focus solely on the details of bot creation.

+Take care of OAuth!
+Stop mucking around with keys!
+Get busy making bot flocks!

 ## What does boring mind machine extend or do?

 The main job of **boring mind machine** is to take care of the boring stuff.